eropple/asger/README.md

 # `asger` #

 `asger` is a tool designed to field notifications from Amazon EC2 auto-scaling groups via a SNS topic subscribed to an SQS queue.
 (Which probably sounds alarmingly specific, but it's the most common way to do this!)
-Once a notification is fielded, the user can define Tasks that then perform actions on instance creation ("up" functions) and termination ("down" functions).
+Once a notification is fielded, the user can define Tasks that then perform actions on instance creation ("up" functions) and termination ("down" functions), as well as their associated failure events.

 ### Important Notes ###
 - When multiple tasks are running in a single `asger` instance, they will be run in order on instance creation and _in reverse order_ on instance termination.